lino-framework/lino/docs/davlink/client.rst

     you need to install the `icedtea-plugin` package.

 #.
 And then you must tell icedtea that you grant permission for
-    the DavLink applet to launch a program.
+    the DavLink applet to scan your local file system and execute a program.
+    Otherwise you'll get a RuntimException
+    "You must tell your client to let me read your file system."

     For this you must invoke `policytool
     <http://docs.oracle.com/javase/tutorial/security/tour1/wstep1.html>`_